Morphosyntactic-Variation-in-Englishes/DoVE/README.md

 * :file_folder: data

-  * languages_DOVE1.0_23Jan2024.csv -- a spreadsheet containing socio-demographic information for 17 varieties of English (covering 9 extra-linguistic triggers) and additional descriptive information such as variety name or abbreviation.
+  * languages_DOVE1.0_DDMonthYY.csv -- a spreadsheet containing socio-demographic information for 71 varieties of English and additional descriptive information such as variety name or abbreviation.

 * :file_folder: documentation

   * geography.pdf -- definitions, description and detailed documentation of sources for geographic triggers.
   * contact.pdf -- definitions, description and detailed documentation of sources for triggers of language contact.
   * demography.pdf -- definitions, description and detailed documentation of sources for demographic and socio-historical triggers.
   * additional.pdf -- documentation of coding and sources for additional descriptive information.
+  * appendix.pdf -- detailed description of how English varieties in Suriname and French Guinea have been guesstimated.

 ### Release note